RetroDECK/ES-DE/README.md

 ## Some feature highlights

-Here are some highlights, displayed using the default Slate theme.
+Here are some highlights, displayed using the default Linear theme.

 ![alt text](images/es-de_system_view.png "ES-DE System View") _The **System view**, which is the default starting point for the application, it's here that you browse through your game systems._